 The opposition, which consists of all parties not in government, has the role of holding the government to account.
 The opposition usually opposes the government’s policies, questions its actions, draws attention to issues, promotes alternative policies and debates proposed legislation.

 The speech from the throne, delivered by the governor-general at the state opening of Parliament after a general election, sets the scene for government plans.
 The address-in-reply debate following this is an opportunity for the House to respond to these plans.
 At the beginning of each year, the government’s plans are outlined in the prime minister’s statement.

-The government’s Budget (financial statement of intentions) and the debate following it is the main event of the year.
+The presentation of the government’s Budget (financial statement of intentions) and the subsequent debate is the main event of the year.
 There are also debates on other financial business and on bills introduced into the House.
-Time is allocated for a general debate on Wednesdays, and when the speaker agrees, for debates on matters of ‘urgent public importance’.
+Time is allocated for a general debate on Wednesdays, and – when the speaker agrees – for debates on matters of ‘urgent public importance’.